-When a foul occurs at or slightly after the horn ending the period, five seconds should be put on the clock and the penalty executed.
+When a foul occurs at or slightly after the horn ending any regulation period but the final regulation period, the penalty should be executed at the beginning of the next period.
+When a foul occurs at or slightly after the horn ending the final regulation period, five seconds should be put on the clock and the penalty executed.